soerr/UnturnedDocumentation/Config.json/players.md

 Determines whether players spawn with Cardio, Exercise, Diving, and Parkour skills at maximum level.

 ### Allow_Instakill_Headshots
-Determines whether players can be instantly killed by a headshot using ranged weapons.
+Determines whether players can be instantly killed by a headshot using ranged weapons like Timberwolf, Grizzly, and Ekho.

 ### Allow_Per_Character_Saves
 Allows players to use multiple character saves, enabling different inventories and stats per character.
 This is enabled by default in single player and disabled in multiplayer.